khong1127/hatch/context/design/concepts/PasswordAuthentication/testing.md/steps/response.d0558236.md

       );
       log("Result: authenticate user2", auth2Result);

-      // Verify all users count using _getAllUsers log("Query: _getAllUsers");
+      // Verify all users using _getAllUsers (returns UserDocument[]) log("Query: _getAllUsers");
       const allUsers = await concept._getAllUsers();
       log("Result: _getAllUsers", allUsers);

-      // Note: The previous tests also created users, so the count will be cumulative.
-      // For a clean count in this specific step, one might want to reset the DB,
-      // but the instruction is to not setup state except by actions.
+      // The database is cleared before the entire test file, but not between `t.step` calls.
+      // So, `allUsers` will include users registered in previous successful scenarios:
+      // - alice (from Operational Principle)
+      // - bob (from Scenario 1)
+      // - charlie (from Scenario 2)
+      // - diana (from Scenario 4)
+      // - eve (from Scenario 4)
+      // This means a total of 5 users should exist in the database at this point. assertEquals(
+        allUsers.length,
+        5,
+        "Total number of users should be 5 after all successful registrations", );

-      // We can at least assert that the two new users are present. const registeredUsernames = allUsers.map((u) => u.username);
+      const registeredUsernames = allUsers.map((u) => u.username);
       assertEquals(
         registeredUsernames.includes(user1.username),
         true,
-        "User1 should be in _getAllUsers",
+        `User "${user1.username}" should be in _getAllUsers`,
       );
       assertEquals(
         registeredUsernames.includes(user2.username),
         true,
-        "User2 should be in _getAllUsers",
+        `User "${user2.username}" should be in _getAllUsers`,
       );
     },
   );

   await client.close();
 });
 ```